 It had a great simple story with great writing, amazing characters, wonderful art/animation and the ost was just a masterpiece of art.

 Update for my season 1 review I think the Dub of Build Fighters was good for what are was but it had some problems with some of the characters voices not sounding good at the beginning.

 The first season of Gundam Build Fighters are in my top 10 favourite anime of

 If only that was true.

-The story is almost literally the same as the first season expect it feels more dumped down this time.
+The story are almost literally the same as the first season expect it feels more dumped down this time.

 Why you make ask?